 There's a lot happening in Queensland's capital but the long-standing nickname of “Brisvegas” hardly reflects the outlook of this sunny, laidback city.
 In reality, it's less about pokies and much more polished than its part-time moniker suggests.
 With a growing creative scene, abundant wildlife, easy access to the Gold Coast and a surge in solid dining options, we can confirm what locals have known for a while: it’s a pretty great place to be.
 Here’s how to see the best of it in a short space of time.

 Hugged by the Brisbane River, the leafy suburb of New Farm is a great place to get your Brissie bearings.
-Turn up for a feed at The Talking Toucan and expect to feel like a guest in a friend's home, pick up a perfectly flaky pastry from authentic French boulangerie Chouquette; or indulge in a plate of oat hotcakes topped with vegan vanilla ice-cream and swirled with maple syrup at Little Loco.
+Turn up for takeaway The Talking Toucan (a fruity smoothie and one of four avocado-on-toast options are a perfect start); pick up a perfectly flaky pastry from authentic French boulangerie Chouquette; or indulge in a plate of oat hotcakes topped with vegan vanilla ice-cream and swirled with maple syrup at Little Loco.
 The city straddles the river so use its position to your advantage.
 Jump on the free CityHopper ferry and cruise to Southbank, passing the bustling CBD as you go.

 From South Bank Parklands, it’s an easy, waterside wander to Queensland Gallery of Modern Art and its neighbour Queensland Art Gallery – known collectively to locals as ‘QAGOMA’.
 Don’t hightail it there, though – the South Bank precinct is made for the curious.
 There’s Streets Beach, Australia’s only inner-city, man-made stretch of sand, a water park built for family fun and The Arbour – a whimsical kilometre-long walkway adorned with bougainvillea.
-The collective collections of the two premier galleries include notable works across Australian, Indigenous Australian and Asian art categories.
 Fuel your appetite after your cultural fix at one of the precinct's eateries – you’ll need it for your next leg.